Natalie Portman Called Out Predators Still Working In Hollywood In A Powerful Speech

 “Stop the rhetoric that a woman is crazy or difficult,” she said.
 “If a man says to you that a woman is crazy or difficult, ask him, ‘What bad thing did you do to her?’”

-Portman closed out her speech by emphasizing how gender parity in the workforce can benefit everyone.
+Portman closed out her speech by emphasising how gender parity in the workforce can benefit everyone.

 “Light a woman’s torch,” she said.
 “The light will multiply and the heat will intensify for all of us.”